 All of the major treatments for colorectal cancer are available through the Center for Advanced Digestive Care.
 Patients may also have opportunities to participate in clinical trials of innovative treatments, especially for metastatic colorectal cancer.

 Surgery for Colorectal Cancer

 Many patients ask if they will need a colostomy after colorectal cancer surgery (a bag worn outside the abdomen to collect intestinal material).
 At the Center for Advanced Digestive Care, fewer than 5 percent of patients undergoing colorectal cancer will need a permanent colostomy.
+The Center for Advanced Digestive Care has a team of wound, ostomy and continence nurses specializing in care for these types of outcomes, and also runs a free ostomy support group for patients who wish to participate.
 Some patients with complex rectal conditions may need a "temporary" stoma to safely permit healing.
 Our center features a team of specialist nurses (called "enterostomal therapists") to help treat and counsel patients who require this care.

 Chemotherapy, Radiation Therapy, and "Targeted Therapy"

 Chemotherapy, radiation therapy, and "targeted therapies" may be used on their own or in combination before or after surgery to treat colorectal cancer.
 Brachytherapy, a type of radiation therapy that uses small pellets of radioactive material placed in or near a cancer, is sometimes used to treat rectal cancer.